nasa/cumulus/docs/upgrade-notes/update-granules-to-include-producer_granule_id.md

     python3 /home/ssm-user/20250425134823_granules_add_producer_granule_id.py
     ```

-    :::note BATCH_SIZE
+    :::note
-    The actual number of rows updated in each batch may be less than BATCH_SIZE because cumulus_id values
+    **BATCH SIZE**: The actual number of rows updated in each batch may be less than BATCH_SIZE because
-    may not increase by exactly 1.
+    cumulus_id values may not increase by exactly 1.
+    **Number of parallel workers**: This value controls how many concurrent threads process batches of
+    `producer_granule_id` updates.
+Increasing it can speed up processing but may also increase the load
+    on the database.
+Adjust based on system capacity and performance needs.
     :::

     Example output from migrating the LP DAAC SNAPSHOT database: